reritom/Flask-Microservice-Tutorial/README.md

     allocations = db.relationship("ContinuousResourceAllocation", back_populates="resource", lazy=True)
 ```

 Now we look at the `continuous_resource_allocation.py`.
-We can define a ContinuousResourceAllocation as an object with a from_datetime, and a to_datetime.
-Then in some cases, the allocation might want to be considered as from infinity or to infinity, so we will add a boolean column for those two options, and make all four of these columns nullable.
+We can define a ContinuousResourceAllocation as an object with a `from_datetime`, and a `to_datetime`.
+Then in some cases, the allocation might want to be considered as `from_infinity` or `to_infinity`, so we will add a boolean column for those two options, and make all four of these columns nullable.
 Therefore you could create an allocation from now until infinity to indicate an indefinite maintenance period for this resource making it un-allocatable.
 Again we can add the resource type, an id, and some additional columns like a description, or an allocation type (like a "booking", or "maintenance").
 Finally, we will add a json dump column for storing any additional data about the allocation, and we can add a property method to return the dictionary representation, called 'dump'.

 To finalise the relationship between the two models, we pass the resource_id of the related ContinuousResource as a ForeignKey column, and then make the 'resource' relationship.